chenxizhang/openai-powershell/README.md

 - Linux
     - You can follow the guidance [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3) to install PowerShell in Linux, and then type `pwsh` in your terminal to start PowerShell.

 You also need to prepare your `API key`, this is the most important thing before you use the module, the basic understanding of the LLM models is also required.
-Mostly you need a subscription to use the `OpenAI` Service, `Azure OpenAI` Service or something other `OpenAI-like` service, and they are not free.
+Mostly you need a subscription to use the `OpenAI` Service, `Azure OpenAI` Service or a lot of `OpenAI-like` services, and they are not free.
 We also support the `local` LLMs, you will be empowered in another way if you have a strong enough GPU machine.

 ## Install the Module